srujan2000/bmp280_stm32F4/README.md

 ```

-Here, we are enabling clock I2C1, since SCL and SDA pins for I2C1 are PA8 and PA9, we are enbling clock for GPIOA as well.
+Here, we are enabling clock for I2C1, since SCL and SDA pins for I2C1 are PA8 and PA9, we are enbling clock for GPIOA as well.

 ```